SpriteLink/nipap-user-guide/cli/resize_a_pool.md

 # Resizing a pool, or adding/removing prefixes to the pool
-To grow or shrink a poo, you need to add prefixes to it.
+Grow or shrink a pool by adding or removing prefixes to/from it.

-The type for the range to add depends on the pools' return-type: If the pool should return assignments, you need to add a reservation prefix to the pool; if the pool returns hosts, you need to add either a reservation or assignment to the pool.
+Please note that you should not mix the types of the member prefixes of a pool.
+For example, if the pools' default-type is host you should add prefixes of type assignment to the pool.

 ```
 user@host $ nipap pool resize test-linknets add 192.0.2.0/24
 Prefix 192.0.2.0/24 in VRF 'None' [RT: all] added to pool 'test-linknets'.
 user@host $
 ```

 You are now able to request prefixes from this pool.

-If you are unsatisfied with a certain prefix being a member of test-linknets you can dismember it again with the following command:
+You can remove a pool with the following command.
+Removing a pool will not delete any prefixes, neither those that were members of the pool or prefixes that were allocated from the pool.
+Obviously, member prefixes will be disassociated from the pool though.
 ```
 user@host $ nipap pool resize test-linknets remove 192.0.2.0/24
 Prefix 192.0.2.0/24 removed from pool 'test-linknets'.
 user@host $
 ```